nashville-software-school/bangazon-inc/orientation/exercises/13_BAG_OF_LOOT.md

 # Bag o' Loot

-This exercise is your introduction to writing command line applications that interact with the user.
+This exercise is your introduction to writing command line applications that interact with the user, and store their data in a persistent SQLite database.
 You may want to review the [Command Line User Input](../13_CLI_IO.md) tutorial again before starting on this one.

 ## Setup

 ```
 mkdir -p ~/workspace/csharp/exercises/bagoloot/BagOLoot && cd $_
 dotnet new console
+dotnet add package System.Data.SQLite
 dotnet restore
 mkdir ../BagOLoot.Tests && cd $_
 dotnet new xunit